Like any blogger with… *ahem* well, a pulse… when I write a great post, I want to make sure that I get as much value as possible from that hard work.

 - Create a content upgrade using a basic program that you already know how to use: PowerPoint, Pages or Word and save them as a PDF.

-- Create a new opt-in form in your email marketing program (MailChimp or Getresponse are my faves).
-Set the form to re-direct to a new page with the upgrade on it, or set an auto responder to email them the download link.
+- Create a new opt-in form in your email marketing program such as MailChimp or ConvertKit (affiliate).
+Set the form to redirect to a new page with the upgrade on it, or set an autoresponder to email them the download link.

 5. They check their stats without sweating them